cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

 This CIP addresses several issues that complicate the development of the Cardano ecosystem with the current integration standard:

 1. **Complexity in Writing Client-Side Logic for DApps**: As they essentially need to implement their own wallet each time, including algorithms for coin selection, UTxO management, UTxO validation, TX building, etc. They shouldn't be doing this.
-There is already a separately written wallet that connects to their application for this purpose. <br><br>
+There is already a separately written wallet that connects to their application for this purpose.

-2. **Integration Difficulties**: This implies complicating the internal logic of wallets, adding endpoints for importing transactions, writing logic for checks/validation of foreign transactions, etc. This could be avoided if the transaction was created and processed natively by the wallet.<br><br>
+2. **Integration Difficulties**: This implies complicating the internal logic of wallets, adding endpoints for importing transactions, writing logic for checks/validation of foreign transactions, etc. This could be avoided if the transaction was created and processed natively by the wallet.

 3. **Privacy Issues**: Currently, the wallet must pass all information to the DApp, including the UTxO set and full addresses on one hand, and trust the user's funds to the transaction building code inside the DApp on the other.
-This is not obvious to the user, and in case of problems, they will blame the wallet developers.<br><br>
+This is not obvious to the user, and in case of problems, they will blame the wallet developers.

 4. **Current Role of Wallets**: At present, the wallet is essentially just a synchronization point for the client side of the DApp with the blockchain.
 Yes, it generates user signatures, but, for example, if we use a HW-wallet, then the task of the SW-wallet is reduced to 'submit tx'.
-This is an incorrect design of communication.<br><br>
+This is an incorrect design of communication.

-5. **Scalable Complexity**: Currently, the integration standard implies that the complexity of the solution on the DApp side **must be** unjustifiably high even for elementary things that do not require knowledge of CBOR, CDDL, or an understanding of the difference between bech32 and base58.<br><br>
+5. **Scalable Complexity**: Currently, the integration standard implies that the complexity of the solution on the DApp side **must be** unjustifiably high even for elementary things that do not require knowledge of CBOR, CDDL, or an understanding of the difference between bech32 and base58.

 6. **Reducing Dependencies**: Currently, all DApps developers **must** operate only with CBOR-CDDL entities, making them dependent on third-party libraries such as `cardano_serialization_lib`, and forcing them to integrate these libraries into their projects.
-This complicates the logic, increases the size of the loaded page, necessitates keeping up with updates, etc., thereby increasing the number of failure factors in the application's logic.<br><br>
+This complicates the logic, increases the size of the loaded page, necessitates keeping up with updates, etc., thereby increasing the number of failure factors in the application's logic.

 7. **Lack of abstraction**: The Cardano ecosystem is actively developing, especially in everything related to Plutus.
 DApps struggle to keep up with the innovations.
 Because of this, we encounter a heavy inconsistency in approaches.
 For example, this concerns everything related to collaterals at the moment.
 Cardano has long allowed making their use transparent and convenient for the user, but not all DApps support these approaches, forcing wallets to "reserve collateral UTxO" and somehow integrate this into UX.
-Moreover, the very fact that the DApp operates the collateral, and not the wallet (which only offers collateral but without guarantees that it will be used), makes the user vulnerable.<br><br>
+Moreover, the very fact that the DApp operates the collateral, and not the wallet (which only offers collateral but without guarantees that it will be used), makes the user vulnerable.

 8. **Security**: Currently, DApps are given too much responsibility in the formation of transactions.
 This could potentially become an attack vector on a user who is confident in their security.
 Besides the risk of leaking wallet data, including addresses, there is a possibility that a DApp could form a malware transaction.
 This transaction might include fields not checked by the wallet but still obtain all necessary signatures.
-For example, the user could unknowingly become part of a criminal scheme or lose funds.<br><br>
+For example, the user could unknowingly become part of a criminal scheme or lose funds.

-9. **Trustful system**: While blockchain is inherently a trustless system, it seems very odd when a wallet unconditionally trusts all user data to a third party at the first request.<br><br>
+9. **Trustful system**: While blockchain is inherently a trustless system, it seems very odd when a wallet unconditionally trusts all user data to a third party at the first request.

+10. **One DApp - one account**: Currently, CIP-30 restricts a user to using only one account when interacting with a DApp.
+This limitation constrains developers in their capabilities and can create inconvenience for the user.

 By solving these problems, we will lower the entry barrier for DApp developers into the ecosystem, while simultaneously enhancing the security of the end-user who has entrusted their funds to a wallet, but should not trust their management to just any application they encounter.
 The wallet will act as a black box, and the DApp as an extension of its UI, not a replacement of its engine.